Trip Date: October 1-4, 2020

 With a bit of daylight left, Eileen, Brooke, Todd, George, Kevin, and I made a 45-minute dash up to Boulder Butte Lookout for sunset photos.
 Kevin brought his backpack up and spent the night on the summit, whereas the rest of us returned to our lake camp for a headlamp dinner.

-Day 4: Lake Juanita to Stehekin Landing to Fields Point Landing
+Day 4: Lake Juanita to Stehekin to Fields Point

 Since we all had a date with the Lady Express, which departed Stehekin at 12:30pm, everyone awoke to a 6:00am alarm and headed out shortly after 7:00am.
 Upon reaching Purple Pass 30 minutes later, we were delighted to find that all haze and smoke had cleared out during the night.
 Morning sun dramatically highlighted the Stehekin Mountains immediately to our west.